ibm-cloud-docs/power-iaas/downloading-fixes.md

 {: help}
 {: support}

-Learn how to configure a [Universal Connection to IBM services](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzaji/rzaji_setup.htm){: new_window}{: external).
+Learn how to configure a [Universal Connection to IBM services](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzaji/rzaji_setup.htm){: new_window}{: external}.
 If you don't want to assign a public IP to an IBM i VM, you can use a multi-hop connection (proxy server) to download fixes and updates.
 You can also use the `SNDPTFORD` command and a network installation server to do the same.

 ### The SNDPTFORD command
 {: #sndptford-command}